 The City of Maricopa is embarking on a citizen-driven visioning program to establish the City’s direction for the next 25 years.
 The program - “2040 Vision” - invites the community to actively engage in planning Maricopa’s future!

-The program will kick-off on September 2 with a presentation to the City Council.
-Following the kick-off, nine Community Forums will be held to gather citizen input for the development of the 25 year plan.
-A list of the Forum dates, locations and times will be released next week.
+Applications will be accepted until 5 PM on September 22.
+Between October 20 and November 20, nine Community Forums will be held to gather citizen input for the development of the 25 year plan.
+A list of forum times and locations can be found at Maricopa2040vision.com.

 The City has implemented a new web application, Boards, Commissions & Committees Online (BCC Online), making it easier for interested residents to apply to vacant boards, commissions, and/or committees.
 Visitors can also view existing member rosters and their term dates, and description of each BCC.
 The application also includes links to respective agendas and meeting minutes.

 "By moving to an online platform, the entire application process has been streamlined," said City Clerk Vanessa Bueras.
 "This allows staff to better manage applications but most importantly, provides a great online resource for visitors and residents on the City's website."